zoonoo/azure-docs.ko-kr/articles/active-directory/develop/scenario-web-app-sign-user-production.md

 ---
-title: 사용자를 로그인 하는 웹 앱 (프로덕션으로 이동)-Microsoft identity platform
+title: Web app that signs in users (move to production) - Microsoft identity platform
-description: 사용자를 로그인 하는 웹 앱을 빌드하는 방법 알아보기 (프로덕션으로 이동)
+description: Learn how to build a web app that signs in users (move to production)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur